 The police-prosecutor interface is strengthened by teamwork.

 A team approach improves working relationships and helps prosecutors obtain appropriate dispositions.
 When team concepts are operational, there are high levels of communication and interaction.
 One indicator of teamwork is the frequency with which investigators seek advice and assistance from prosecutors about investigations, activity at the crime scene or search warrants.

 Statewide, police/

-prosecutor interfaces
+prosecutor interfaces are

-vary.
-Prosecutors are
+not strong.
+Prosecutors

-more likely to interact
+are more likely to

-with law enforcement
+interact with law

+enforcement when

-when preparing search
+preparing search

-warrants (93 percent)
+warrants (37 percent)

-than during

-investigations or at
+and investigations than

-crime scenes.
+at crime scenes.